Opera For All

 In these unusual times, serving our company vision – to produce inspired original productions and to provide opportunities to artists at all stages of their careers – calls for unusual thinking.
 Pacific Opera is forging ahead and making good on our reputation for engaging world-class artists and creating compelling original works.

-Music touches our souls in a way nothing else can and we are pleased to be sharing that feeling with all of you through a physically distanced, in person recital series at the Baumann Centre!
-Each set of recitals is filled with intimate, memorable nights, whether experienced in person or through a livestream.
+Music touches our souls in a way nothing else can and we are pleased to be sharing that feeling with all of you through a livestreamed recital series at the Baumann Centre!
+Each recital is filled with intimate, memorable nights, experienced from the comfort of your own home.

 Check back often as we continue to share with you more 2020/21 Reimagined Projects including new operas created for the small screen, engaging programming for youth and families, and chamber performances for small audiences streamed online from the Baumann Centre.